 Although people can watch videos in a wide variety of places, the most likely place that they’ll go to watch videos is YouTube.
 And at the 2018 Brandcast event in early May, YouTube CEO Susan Wojcicki said, “With more than 1.8 billion monthly logged-in users (and those are only the logged in ones) and localized versions of YouTube stretching across 90 countries and 80 languages, we’re opening up the world to anyone with a cell phone and an internet connection.”

-Wherever consumers or business buyers watch videos, you have absolutely no chance of getting them to purchase your products or services if you aren’t using video.
+Wherever consumers or business buyers watch videos, you have absolutely no chance of getting them to purchase your services or services if you aren’t using video.

 When are they watching video?

 The Ogilvy/TYT research mentioned above also asked: when are these viewing sessions taking place?
 Half of all respondents (50%) had their sessions in the evening during prime time, while 29% leaned toward late-night viewing.
 Less than a third indicated that morning or afternoon viewing sessions are typical for them.

 The Ogilvy/TNT data suggests these long viewing sessions are frequently occurring events, with 73% reporting having 30+ minute session views more than three days a week and 29% saying they view for 60 minutes or more per session on a daily basis.
 The respondents’ viewing patterns suggest that time spent with OLV competes directly with television’s most valuable time slots.

 This gives you plenty of time to use video to increase awareness, consideration, and conversion as well as to grow and expand your business.